michaeljclark/llvlir/spec/llvlir.md

 VM designed to isolate an implementation of the C abstract virtual machine.

-The opcode type integer and floating point type widths, vector sizes and comparison sub-operations are fully parameterized.
-Comparison sub operations are used consistently across compare and branch, compare branch and link, compare and set, and conditional moves meaning all comparison types are available across all branch and predicate operations.
+The opcode type integer and floating point type widths, vector sizes and comparison types are fully parameterized.
+Comparison types are used consistently across compare operations which place results in branch registers and mask registers for vector comparisons. select, branch, branch and link, setb use branch predicate registers. vector operations use mask registers in place of branch predicate registers.

 The encoding favors expressiveness at the expense of redundancy and includes some redundant variants where the translation would be to the same instruction